HenryGreene10/Ancient_Histroy_AI/README.md

 - Click on **Export and Import**.
 - Select **Import**.
 - Upload the `agent.json` file from the cloned repository.
+- Upload the history textbook to a cloud storage bucket

 ## Set Up Google Cloud Credentials